po1sigala/live/01-Class-Content/18-NoSQL-dev/01-Activities/01-Ins_Compass/README.md

   * 🔑 To fetch the document we just created, we use the same syntax with the `find()` method.
 Notice that when our new document is returned, an `_id` has been inserted into the document.

     ```sh
-    db.collection1.find()
+    db.adoptablePetsCollection.find()
     ```

 * On the Local page in Compass, do the following to explore our data using Compass's interface.

-  * When we click on the `Refresh` at the top of the Compass screen and the `demoBD` database we just created should appear on the list of available databases.
+  * When we click on the `Refresh` at the top of the Compass screen and the `animalShelterDB` database we just created should appear on the list of available databases.

-  *  We click on the arrow to the left of the `demoBD` database to open it and click on the `collection1` collection that appears below.
+  *  We click on the arrow to the left of the `animalShelterDB` database to open it and click on the `availablePets` collection that appears below.

   *  The new document that we created appears in the Documents tab.